ek-ok/movie-recommender/README.md

 ### Overview
 This project is to build 3 different recommendation engines.
-- Baseline: this is our baseline to compare all the other recommendations against.
+- **Baseline**: this is our baseline to compare all the other recommendations against.
 It just takes mean ratings and recommends the most popular movies to everyone
-- Neighbor base: this uses cosine similarity internally to recommend movies
+- **Neighbor base**: this uses cosine similarity internally to recommend movies
-- ALS: this uses Spark ALS implementation to recommend movies
+- **ALS**: this uses Spark ALS implementation to recommend movies

 ### Structure